devops-surya/devops-training/FEB-2023/Docker & Kubernetes/K8s.md

 ![preview](../images/k8s3.png)

 * Pod can be defined as the basic unit of execution in k8s.
-* Pod will have docker conainer.
+* Pod will have docker container.
 * Pod will have application container, storage and network.
-* Pod can run single or multiple containers running inside it.
+* Pod can run single or multiple containers inside it.
 * Running one-application-container per pod is best usecase.

 <br/>